al6x/nim/keep/readme.md

 # Notes

+- Use https://www.spacedrive.com for file management on phone
-Use two todos, first organised in Keep, and log like buffer on mobile.
+- Use two todos, first organised in Keep, and log like buffer on mobile.

 # Features